NamDinhRobotics/NamDinhRobotics.github.io/_pages/about.md

 ---

-This is the front page of my personal academic website.
-I am a researcher specializing in Robotics, SLAM, and Motion Planning, currently working as the **Lead of Motion Planning Control** at **VinAI**.
+This is the front page of my personal engineer and academic website.
+I am an engineer and researcher specializing in Robotics, SLAM, and Motion Planning, currently working as the **Lead of Motion Planning Control** at **VinAI**.
 You can visit my professional page [here](https://sites.google.com/view/dinhnam).

 # About Me